sylvaticus/StrategicGames.jl/README.md

 # StrategicGames.jl
 A set of functions in pure Julia for analysing strategic games using the concepts and tools of the Game Theory

-In particular, `nash_lcp(payoff_tensor;init,verbosity)` implements the LCP algorithm to find a Nash Equilibrium for n-players simultaneous games when mixed strategies are allowed.
+In particular, `nash_cp(payoff_tensor;init,verbosity)` implements the LCP algorithm to find a Nash Equilibrium for n-players simultaneous games when mixed strategies are allowed.

 While written in Julia, the library is easily accessible in R or Python with [`JuliaCall`](https://github.com/Non-Contradiction/JuliaCall) and [`PyJulia`](https://github.com/JuliaPy/pyjulia) packages respectively.